Employee well-being

 We share success stories and best practices across Sun Life to drive continuous improvement in our wellness strategies.

-Learn more about our progress and performance in our 2024 Sustainability Report and Sustainability Performance Tables.
+Learn more about our progress and performance in our 2025 Sustainability Report.

 1 Top-up benefit in Canada bridges the difference between base salary and the amount received for Employment Insurance (EI) or Quebec Parental Insurance Plan (QPIP).

 2 Based on the Q3 global employee engagement survey.
-79% of employees surveyed participated.
-Refer to Sustainability Data Scope - Note 2.
+78% of employees surveyed participated.
+Refer to Report Scope - Note 2.